Edited by: Keri Stooksbury

 From the main Hotels page, you can scroll down until you see an option to Search Express Deals, or you can simply enter the city, the number of rooms, and check-in and check-out dates and filter by Express Deals at the top of the results page.

 The results page looks exactly like the standard hotel search results, except that instead of hotel names you’ll only see star ratings.
 For example, the top result might be “4-Star Hotel.”
 If you click the What Hotel? link, you’ll see a map with the hotel’s general location shaded and a list of similar hotels in the area.

 Because you can’t even read guest reviews before committing — only an average rating by guests — any hotel booked through Express Deals is a bit of a gamble.
 You have no way of knowing exactly where you’re staying.
 If you’re flexible or more easy-going, this means you can get a great deal.
 Otherwise, it might be worth paying a bit more so you know the details of the hotel before you book.

 The good news is that Priceline’s Best Price Guarantee applies, and Priceline members who find a better price up to midnight before they travel can be refunded 200% of the difference.

-You start by entering details of your trip: the city or airport you’re departing, dates, cabin, and the number of people traveling.
+You start by entering details of your trip: the departure and arrival cities, dates, cabin, and the number of people traveling.
 You can also search for a one-way or multi-stop trip instead of a standard round-trip flight.

 If your dates are flexible, you can see variable pricing across the calendar when inputting your search parameters.